corinnawegner/DLN_project_G03/README.md

 We particularly chose L2 regularization, because it evenly lowers the weights, as opposed to L1 regularization.
 We believe that over the sequences, all positions could be potentially important.

 We also included a different dropout rate in our hyperparameter tuning, but figured that the rate implemented by default performs best already (view hyperparameter tuning section for details).
+The obtained results

+    Penalized BLEU: 23.7
+    BLEU Score: 20.8
-The obtained results (PBLEU: 23.7, BLEU Score: 20.8, Negative BLEU Score with input: 59.1) suggests that the model is not yet able to learn representations close to the references.
+    Negative BLEU Score with input: 59.1

+suggests that the model is not yet able to learn representations close to the references.

 With the implementation of more features and methods, out of memory issues occured frequently.
 Batch sizes above 32 were after some point not possible to use, although the batch size of 64 had proven to be better during the baseline hyperparameter search.
 Therefore, we implemented gradient accumulation to simulate a higher batch size.